jeremy-w/orthic/manual.md

 author: "Hugh L. Callendar"
 toc: true
 ---
-# A Manual of Orthographic Shorthand
+# A Manual of Orthographic Shorthand: The Cambridge System
-_The Cambridge System_

 by Hugh L. Callendar, M.A., Fellow of Trinity College, Cambridge.
 1891.

 Rendered into Markdown by Jeremy W. Sherman based on [the version made available by Google Books](https://books.google.com/books/about/A_Manual_of_Orthographic_Cursive_Shortha.html?id=kQ5SAAAAYAAJ).